 Sizable pre-war apartments are common, many of which have adequate space for a nursery or child’s room.
 Renowned private institutions like the Dwight School, The Calhoun School, and The Mandell School make the neighborhood even more enticing to young parents.

-Known, for an abundance of strollers, this Brooklyn neighborhood has become one of the most quintessential in NYC to raise a family.
-With its tree-lined blocks, charming brownstones, and its proximity to Prospect Park, New York moms and dads often choose Park Slope over any other enclave.
+Known for its abundance of strollers, this Brooklyn neighborhood has become one of the most quintessential in NYC to raise a family.
+With its tree-lined blocks, charming brownstones, and proximity to Prospect Park, New York moms and dads often choose Park Slope over any other enclave.

 Battery Park CityBattery Park City